BBOPlace-Bench: Benchmarking Black-Box Optimization for Chip Placement: BBOPlace-Bench

 \subsubsection{Mask-Guided Optimization (MGO)}

 Since the chip canvas is two-dimensional, it is natural to treat it as a grid and represent solutions using coordinates.
-Under this grid representation, a chip placement solution $\bm{s}$ is defined by the coordinates of all modules $\{m_i\}_{i=1}^k$, i.e., $\bm{s}=\{(x_i,y_i)\}_{i=1}^k$, where $(x_i, y_i)$ denotes the coordinates of the module $m_i$ on the chip canvas.
-However, if optimizing in this search space directly, it is difficult to efficiently find a solution that has a small HPWL value and satisfies the non-overlapping constraint~\cite{net-based-force,lai2022maskplace}.
+Under this grid representation, a chip placement solution $\bm{s}$ is defined by the coordinates of all modules $\{m_i\}_{i=1}^k$, i.e., $\bm{s}=\{(x_i,y_i)\}_{i=1}^k$, where $(x_i, y_i)$ denotes the coordinates of module $m_i$ on the chip canvas.
+However, direct optimization in this search space makes it difficult to efficiently find a solution that has a small HPWL value and satisfies the non-overlapping constraint~\cite{net-based-force,lai2022maskplace}.
 To improve the optimization efficiency and ensure constraint satisfaction, Shi et al.~\cite{wiremask-bbo} proposed a wire-mask-guided greedy procedure, which converts \textit{any given solution} into a valid, high-quality placement result.
-Detailed algorithm flow is provided in Algorithm~\ref{alg:wiremask_guided}.
-For each module $m_i$, we first compute the total area of all modules that connect to it in its nets; modules are then permuted in descending order based on these areas to determine the adjustment priority, as modules with larger connected areas are more critical to placement quality.
-When placing each module in this order, a wire mask~\cite{lai2022maskplace} is generated, which records the incremental HPWL caused by placing the current module to each candidate grid.
-Grids that would cause overlap or exceed the canvas boundary are excluded, making MGO formulation efficiently to satisfy the non-overlapping constraint.
-The module is then moved to the grid that minimizes the incremental HPWL; in case of ties, the grid closest to the original position of the module (that stored in the MGO solution) is selected.
+The detailed algorithmic flow is provided in Algorithm~\ref{alg:wiremask_guided}.
+For each module $m_i$, we first compute the total area of all modules connected to it through nets; modules are then permuted in descending order based on these areas to determine the adjustment priority, as modules with larger connected areas are more critical to placement quality.
+When placing each module in this order, a wire mask~\cite{lai2022maskplace} is generated, which records the incremental HPWL caused by placing the current module on each candidate grid.
+Grids that would cause overlap or exceed the canvas boundary are excluded, enabling the MGO formulation to efficiently satisfy the non-overlapping constraint.
+The module is then moved to the grid that minimizes the incremental HPWL; in case of ties, the grid closest to the original position of the module (as recorded in the MGO solution) is selected.
 This sequential, greedy adjustment ensures both small HPWL and non-overlapping placement, balancing quality and legality effectively.